heptarch/heptarch.github.io/drafts/demon.md

 Aberdeen.
 I understood nothing, except that, like Atlas, with a little leverage you could move the world."
 Ellen smiles.
 "No need for prevarication or sentiment, Chandos.
 There is no money.
 You must close the tubes."
 He turns and folds his hands in supplication.
-"I...
-I'm afraid so.
-Treasury, the GPO, have washed their hands of us.
+"Treasury, the GPO, have washed their hands of us.
 Shareholders have been disbursed.
 And your usually reliable stream of patents has, it seems, dried up."
 His eyes are kind.
 "Luck is fickle.
-But perhaps—if only to satisfy my curiosity and distract me from politics—you might explain what has occupied you these last six months."
+But perhaps—if only to satisfy my curiosity—you might explain what has occupied you these last six months.
+An interim report, if you will."

 Ellen pauses.
 "Flashing light along Holborn.
 Some bounces back, some does not."
 The Duke looks puzzled.
 "As you did two years ago."